-- Click Schedule to schedule your post or page with the chosen date and time.
+- Click Schedule or Update to schedule the post or page with the chosen date and time.

-If you have already scheduled a post, a dot will show up beneath that date on the calendar as shown in the image on the right.
+If you have already scheduled a post, a dot will appear beneath that date on the calendar, as shown under July 9th in the image on the right.

-If you have scheduled a post or page to be published in the future but changed your mind and want to publish it immediately, edit your scheduled post or page.
+If you have scheduled a post or page to be published in the future but changed your mind, you can remove the scheduled date to publish it immediately.

-If your scheduled post or page does not appear, check the following:
+If your scheduled post or page does not appear, you can check the following:

 - Did you save your post or page as a draft rather than schedule it?
 You must click the Schedule button for the post or page to publish.

-- If you have more than 100 scheduled posts, reduce that amount to less than 100.
+- If you have over 100 scheduled posts, reduce that to less than 100.
 Only 100 scheduled posts are possible at a time.